New Mexico Energy

 New Mexico is rich in energy resources, including traditional fossil fuels and renewables.
 As no surprise, with the sun as the foundation for the state's flag, solar has significant potential in the Land of Enchantment, as do wind and biofuels.
 Oil, natural gas, and coal, however, remain the state's major economic energy drivers, with the state's abundant stores of these traditional fossil fuels.

-New Mexico crude oil output is approximately 3 percent of the nation's annual total, and natural gas production almost 10 percent.
+New Mexico crude oil output is approximately 4 percent of the nation's annual total, and among the top ten states for producing natural gas.
 The San Juan Basin, located on the New Mexico-Colorado border, contains coal and is also the nation’s largest field of proven natural gas reserves.
 The state's production of coalbed methane, about one-third of the state’s total, is responsible for around three-tenths of all coalbed methane produced in the United States.

 Jobs and Economy